 Clinical Implementation Guide

-Integrating AI-assisted journaling into clinical practice requires a structured approach that respects the therapeutic alliance while non-intrusively capturing rich, between-session data.
+Integrating AI-assisted journaling into provider workflows requires a structured approach that respects patient choice, privacy boundaries, and the limits of AI-generated material.

 1. Theoretical Alignment

-Rohy AI is built to complement common evidence-based therapeutic modalities:
+Rohy AI can complement common evidence-based therapeutic modalities when used as a reflection aid:

 Cognitive Behavioral Therapy (CBT)